 - 1 cup frozen peas

 - Pat meat dry with paper towels.
 Do not season.
-Heat 1 tablespoon vegetable oil in large heavy-bottomed Dutch oven over high heat until just starting to smoke.
-Add half of beef and cook until well browned on all sides, about 8 minutes total, reducing heat if oil begins to smoke or fond begins to burn.
+Heat 1 tablespoon olive oil in a Dutch oven over high heat until shimmering.
+Add half of beef and cook until well browned on all sides, about 8 minutes.
+Reduce the heat if oil begins to smoke or fond begins to burn.
 Transfer beef to large plate.
-Repeat with remaining beef and 1 tablespoon vegetable oil, leaving second batch of meat in pot after browning.
+Repeat with remaining beef and 1 tablespoon olive oil, leaving second batch of meat in pot after browning.

 - Reduce heat to medium and return first batch of beef to pot.
 Add onion and carrots to Dutch oven and stir to combine with beef.
-Cook, scraping bottom of pan to loosen any browned bits, until onion is softened, 1 to 2 minutes.
-Add garlic mixture and cook, stirring constantly, until fragrant, about 30 seconds.
+Cook, scraping bottom of pan to loosen any browned bits, until onion is softened, 3-4 minutes.
+Add garlic and tomato paste and cook, stirring constantly, until fragrant, about 30 seconds.
 Add flour and cook, stirring constantly, until no dry flour remains, about 30 seconds.

 - Remove pot from oven; remove and discard bay leaves and salt pork.
 Stir in potatoes, cover, return to oven, and cook until potatoes are almost tender, about 45 minutes.